Jenifer Browne Lawrence is the author of “Grayling” (Perugia Press, 2015), and “One Hundred Steps from Shore” (Blue Begonia Press, 2006).

 Her work appears in such magazines as Bracken, The Coachella Review, Los Angeles Review, Narrative, North American Review, and many others.
-Jenifer lives on Puget Sound, and edits the Seattle-based journal Crab Creek Review.
+Jenifer lives on Puget Sound, and is the former editor of the journal Crab Creek Review.

 Jordan Hartt: I know you’re really busy, as a writer, a civil engineer, the editor of the Crab Creek Review—thank you for taking the time to talk with Kahini about your work.

 Jenifer Browne Lawrence: Thank you for the invitation, Jordan.
 I’m looking forward to our talk.

 JH: I think every writer has a handful of books that are essential to them, which they read year after year after year.
 Mine are Juan Rulfo’s “Pedro Páramo” and four other books, including your collection of poetry, “One Hundred Steps from Shore.”
 Would you talk a little bit about the genesis of that work?